 Here in Toronto, there are incredibly limited resources for individuals struggling with the aftermath of a traumatic birth experience.
 Even the well-respected perinatal mental health programs at major downtown hospitals do not comprehensively address Postpartum PTSD.
 If birth trauma is mentioned at all, it’s in connection with near-death complications and emergency interventions, not care provider abuse (obstetric violence.)
 It’s unclear why mental healthcare providers continue to ignore the evidence.
 Private therapists and counsellors who bill themselves as “birth trauma experts” fill in the gaps, but most operate on a fee-for-service structure which is out of reach for many families.

-While the trauma of giving birth is rarely given the spotlight it deserves, even rarer still are public conversations about the mental health impacts of other reproductive health matters like pregnancy & infant loss, abortion, complications, sterilization, and chronic reproductive health concerns, to name a few.
+While the trauma of giving birth is rarely given the spotlight it deserves, even rarer still are public conversations about the mental health impacts of pregnancy & infant loss, abortion, complications, forced sterilization, and chronic reproductive health concerns, to name a few.

 10. “What is Birth Trauma?”
 Birth Trauma Association UK - http://www.birthtraumaassociation.org.uk/help-support/what-is-birth-trauma